The Kildonan School: Mission and philosophy

-Kildonan's mission of empowering students with dyslexia is in keeping with research by Brock and Fernette Eide and Ben Foss, which shows that a way to open up future opportunities for dyslexics is to play on their strengths.
+The Kildonan School's mission of empowering students with dyslexia is in keeping with research by Brock and Fernette Eide and Ben Foss, which shows that a way to open up future opportunities for dyslexics is to play on their strengths.
 To this end, Kildonan encourages its staff to include The Dyslexic Advantage and The Dyslexia Empowerment Plan in their professional development plans.

 Closure and partnership with Marvelwood School

 In its later years, The Kildonan School faced financial struggles and decreasing enrollment.
-Initially, on June 12, 2019, Kevin Pendergast and Bruce Karsk—the Head of School and treasurer, respectively—said the school would remain open.
-However, on June 18th, the Board of Trustees announced that Kildonan would not reopen for the 2019–2020 school year, and that tuition deposits would be returned.
-Though a committee of parents formed an action plan to improve enrollment and funding, the board rejected it, saying there was "little to no confidence" the plan's goals could be met.
-Camp Dunnabeck, which was hosted on Kildonan School's campus during summer 2019, was not affected.
+Initially, on Wednesday June 12, 2019, Kevin Pendergast the head of school and board treasurer, respectively, said the school would remain open.
+However, on Tuesday June 18, the board of trustees announced that The Kildonan School would not reopen for the 2019–2020 school year, and that tuition deposits would be returned.
+Though a committee of parents formed an action plan to improve enrollment and funding, the board rejected it.
+Camp Dunnabeck, which was hosted on The Kildonan School's campus during summer 2019, was not affected.

-The Kildonan Organization reported in 2020 that it was partnering with the Marvelwood School in Kent, Connecticut, to implement Orton-Gillingham instruction.
+The Kildonan Organization reported in 2020 that it was partnering with the Marvelwood School in Kent, Connecticut to implement Orton-Gillingham instruction.